prahladyeri/VisualAlchemist/README.md

 ## Feature Roadmap for v2.0

 - Ability to change ordering of columns by drag-drop.
+- Ability to Save the output code rather than just copying it.
 - Interfacing with backends like php/mysql/etc. for complete automation.
+- Multiple sessions in different tabs with ability to save them on backend.
 - Charting/data-analysis features.
 - Export to diagram/image formats like PDF/PNG/etc.